Skip to content

 A healthy natural environment supports a high quality of life for everyone across Devon and helps to achieve priorities such as clean water, reduced flooding and health and wellbeing.

-Natural capital refers to assets (such as water, minerals, soils, woodlands and wildlife) and the essential benefits which these assets provide (such as food, timber, pollination, climate control).
+Natural capital refers to assets (such as water, minerals, soils, woodlands and wildlife) and the essential benefits these assets provide (such as food, timber, pollination and climate control).
 These benefits are often referred to as ecosystem services.
 Natural capital assets underpin human life.
-In 2020 Devon, Somerset and Plymouth Local Nature Partnerships worked with the Heart of the South West Local Enterprise Partnership to jointly publish Investing in Natural Capital for the Heart of the South West, explaining what natural capital is, why it is critical to social and economic wellbeing of the region and including case studies.
+In 2020, Devon, Somerset and Plymouth Local Nature Partnerships worked with the Heart of the South West Local Enterprise Partnership to jointly publish Investing in Natural Capital for the Heart of the South West, explaining what natural capital is, why it’s critical to the social and economic wellbeing of the region and including case studies.

-This first LNRS focuses on four key areas where the restoration of wildlife habitats has wider societal benefits:
+This first LNRS focuses on five key areas where the restoration of wildlife habitats has wider benefits to society:

 Other useful links: